muldjord/skyscraper/README.md

 ![Big centered screenshot with drop shadow, no cover](https://raw.githubusercontent.com/muldjord/skyscraper/master/artwork_examples/North%20%26%20South.png)

 ## Release notes

+#### Version 2.0.5a (15th November 2017)
+* Fixed Amiga 'adf' files not being scraped because I messed up and typed it as 'afd'.
+Thank you to James Kerridge for letting me know about this.

 #### Version 2.0.5 (14th November 2017)
 * Added support for 'scummvm' platform in scraping module 'thegamesdb' or 'openretro'.